-Sheila Wisniewski is President and CEO of Hill+Knowlton Strategies Canada.
-She has over 20 years’ experience in public relations, and is a nationally recognized expert in the areas of corporate communications, consumer marketing, and influencer engagement.
+Sheila Wisniewski is the President and CEO of Hill+Knowlton Strategies Canada.
+She has over 25 years’ experience in public relations and is a nationally recognized expert in the areas of corporate communications, consumer marketing, and influencer engagement.

-Sheila joined the firm in 2003.
-She became general manager of H+K’s largest Canadian office and headquarters in Toronto in 2015, and was appointed president and CEO in 2018.
-With sectoral expertise in technology, consumer goods, healthcare, and retail, she has led integrated national accounts for such diverse clients as Whirlpool, Coca-Cola, HP, and IKEA.
+Sheila joined Hill+Knowlton in 2003.
+She became general manager of H+K’s largest Canadian office and headquarters in Toronto in 2015 and was appointed president and CEO in 2018.
+With sectoral expertise in technology, consumer goods, health care, and retail, she has led integrated national accounts for such diverse clients as Whirlpool, Coca-Cola, HP, and IKEA.

-Sheila holds a bachelor of arts (honours) degree in English and political science from Trent University, and graduated with honours from Humber College’s public relations certificate program.
-She is passionate about social issues and is a driver of H+K Canada’s national CSR program, Inclusion+.
-Sheila is proud to serve on the Board of Directors for the Sinai Health Foundation.
+Sheila holds a Bachelor of Arts (Honors) degree in English and political science from Trent University and graduated with honors from Humber College’s public relations certificate program.
+She is passionate about social issues and is a driver of H+K Canada’s national DEI program.
+Sheila currently serves as Vice Chair of the Sinai Health Foundation’s Brand Strategy Council.

 Read articles by Sheila Wisniewski

-Adopting an ‘always in beta’ philosophy as H+K Canada’s Innovation and Integration Lead, Hilda is responsible for adapting and deploying new proprietary innovation tools and approaches across the national network, providing strategic counsel on large national files and integrated new business opportunities.
+Adopting an ‘always in beta’ philosophy as H+K Canada’s Chief Innovation Officer, Hilda is responsible for adapting and deploying new proprietary innovation tools and approaches across the national network, providing strategic counsel on large national files and integrated new business opportunities.

 She brings over 20 years of experience in planning and executing integrated communications and marketing programs in a wide variety of sectors including, Consumer technology, CPG, Entertainment, Fashion and Retail, Food and Beverage, Consumer Health and Leisure and Travel.